 Why are driving lessons so expensive?

-After reading this page you’ll understand why driving lessons cost what they do and that driving instructors are not the rich people that some think we are.
+After reading this page you’ll understand why driving lessons cost what they do and how driving instructors are not the rich people that some think we are.

 Why are driving lessons so expensive?

 We need to get that out of the way to begin with otherwise we’re going to be thinking about this the completely wrong way.